HughWarrington/SymPortal_wiki/Querying-the-SymPortal-database.md

 Out[3]: <data_set: first_data_set_submission>
 ```

-All of the database objects have a range of attributes.
-The full list can be seen in the ./dbApp.models.py file
+All of the database objects have attributes.
+The full list can be seen in the [models.py](https://github.com/SymPortal/SymPortal_framework/blob/master/dbApp/models.py) file
 We'll take a look at a couple of useful ones here:
 ```python
 In [4]: first_data_set_var.name